 Long-range PCR was performed to generate locus-specific amplicons for CYP21A2, HBA1 and HBA2 and GBA.
 The PCR products were then prepared for short-read NGS sequencing and sequenced.
 Sequenced reads were mapped back to the original genomic locus and run through the bioinformatics pipeline.
 If indicated, copy number from MLPA was correlated with the sequencing output to analyze the results.
+Please note that in rare cases, allele drop-out may occur, which has the potential to lead to false negative results.
 For CYP21A2, a certain percentage of healthy individuals carry a duplication of the CYP21A2 gene, which has no clinical consequences.
-In cases where two copies of a gene are located on the same chromosome in tandem, only the second copy will be amplified and assessed for potentially pathogenic variants, due to size limitations of the PCR reaction.
+In cases where multiple copies of CYP21A2 are located on the same chromosome in tandem, only the last copy will be amplified and assessed for potentially pathogenic variants, due to size limitations of the PCR reaction.
 However, because these alleles contain at least two copies of the CYP21A2 gene in tandem, it is expected that this patient has at least one functional gene in the tandem allele and this patient is therefore less likely to be a carrier.
-When an individual carries both a duplication allele and a pathogenic variant, or multiple pathogenic variants, the current analysis may not be able to determine the phase (cis/trans configuration) of the CYP21A2 alleles identified.
-Family studies may be required in certain scenarios where phasing is required to determine the carrier status.
+A